tarantool/httpng/README.md

 Implementation is not yet finished - there is no logging, WebSockets support is limited and prone to DoS.

-At the moment it listens on 0.0.0.0 at configured port (default is 8080).
-TLS only, key/certificate filenames are hardcoded.

 API is documented in doc/api.md.
 Please note that it is not yet finalized (especially WebSockets).